amingilani/spring-boot-tutorial/README.md

 While the Java Platform is robust, as a developer your time is better spent implementing your own application, as opposed to creating an ORM for your database layer, or a web framework.
-This is where Spring makes things easier.
+This is where Spring makes your job easier.

-Spring provides a number of Java objects which abstract away these low level tasks.
+Spring provides Java objects which abstract away these low level tasks.
 These objects encapsulate best practices, and allow you to build a whole web application from "Plain Old Java Objects" (POJOs).